 Technicians, analysts, programmers and database administrators work in departments throughout the city to manage hundreds of data sets, produce maps and posters, conduct analyses that support operations and planning, and provide the public with access to powerful mapping tools.
 Products and services include:

 Denver's Open Data Catalog went live in July of 2012 to provide easy access to the City's geospatial data and to promote government transparency.
-Now, citizens anywhere can download over a hundred data layers in spatial and non-spatial data formats.
+Now, citizens anywhere can download over two hundred data layers in spatial and non-spatial data formats.
 Data formats include Shapefile, Esri File Geodatabase, AutoCAD DWG, Comma-Separated Values (CSV), Keyhole Markup Language (KML), and Metadata in XML format.
-These data are viewiable in a variety of software, including Esri ArcGIS, Google Earth, Google Maps, and Microsoft Excel.
+These data are viewable in a variety of software, including Esri ArcGIS, Google Earth, Google Maps, and Microsoft Excel.
 You are free to copy, distribute, transmit and adapt the data in this catalog under an open license, the Creative Commons Attribution 3.0 license (CC BY 3.0).
 Please visit the Open Data Catalog for more information.

 Denver Maps are a collection of customized public facing maps that provide information commonly requested by citizens, businesses, or others.
 They are designed to answer your questions quickly and easily for any given location within the City and County of Denver.
 Maps inform Zoning, Property Records, Parks and Recreation opportunities, Neighborhoods, Crime, and more.
 These maps are embedded throughout the City's website for ease of discovery and use.
 Please visit the main Denver Maps page to begin using the map applications.

-The City and County of Denver has an extensive collection of aerial imagery for use in it's Geographic Information Systems.
+The City and County of Denver has an extensive collection of aerial imagery for use in its Geographic Information Systems.
 The City obtained its first high-resolution aerials in the year 2000 and has collected them every two years since.
 In 2006, the Denver Regional Council of Governments (DRCOG) initiated a regional collection effort, known as the Denver Regional Aerial Photography Project, or the DRAPP.
 The DRAPP allows for various municipalities, as well as other government and quasi-government agencies, to contribute to the cost of a regional aerial imagery acquisition, allowing for a higher quality product at a lower cost.

 How to Order Assessment Database Information